MichelaZ/stock-analysis/README.md

                tickerEndingPrices(tickerIndex) = Cells(i, 6).Value
            End If
 ```
-5. Then I added an if statment to move to go to the next ticker once it looped through all the rows for the current ticker.
+5. Then I added an if statement to move to go to the next ticker once it looped through all the rows for the current ticker.
 ```
              If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
                tickerIndex = tickerIndex + 1
             End If
     Next i
 ```
-6. I created a loop based on the the AllStocksAnalysis macro and subbed in my new variable names to output the arrays' data to a table.
+6. I created a loop based on the AllStocksAnalysis macro and subbed in my new variable names to output the arrays' data to a table.
 I also formatted the table and added the message box for the timer.
 ```
     For i = 0 To 11
        Worksheets("All Stocks Analysis").Activate